O-X-L/docs/en/automation/ansible_setup.rst

 There are many Ansible Collections and Roles you can use.

-Collections can provide a wide range of features.
+Collections can provide a `wide range of features <https://docs.ansible.com/ansible/latest/dev_guide/developing_plugins.html>`_.

 **Important**: You need to have a security awareness: